TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-ml605/README.txt

 Simulation and synthesis for ISE-14
 -----------------------------------

-The design uses the Xilinx MIG memory interface with an AHB-2.0 interface.
-The MIG source code cannot be distributed due to the prohibitive Xilinx license, so the MIG must be re-generated with coregen before simulation and synthesis can be done.
+The design uses the Xilinx MIG memory interface and Xilinx PCI Express endpoint with an AHB-2.0 interface.
+The source code cannot be distributed due to the prohibitive Xilinx license, so they must be re-generated with coregen before simulation and synthesis can be done.

-To generate the MIG and install the Xilinx unisim simulation library, do as follows:
+To generate the MIG and PCI Express and to install the Xilinx unisim simulation library, do as follows:

   make mig39
-  make compile_xilinx_verilog_lib
-  make vsim
-  make map_xilinx_verilog_lib
+  make pcie (do if PCI Express is enabled) make install-secureip (do if PCI Express is enabled) make compile_xilinx_verilog_lib make vsim make map_xilinx_verilog_lib